wangdicoder/tiny-ui/site/src/docs/component/progress/internal-text.md

 ### Internal Text

-Set `innerText` to display the text inside the bar
+Set `innerText` to display the text inside the bar.

 <!--start-code-->